How to Choose Dog Food: A Step-by-Step Guide for Healthy Dogs

 1. Evaluate Your Dog's Nutritional Needs Assess your dog's age, breed, weight, and health to determine their unique dietary requirements.

-2. Research Natural and Grain-Free Foods Focus on food with whole ingredients and avoid artificial additives to mimic a dog’s ancestral diet.
+2. Research Natural and Grain-Free Foods Focus on food with whole ingredients and avoid artificial additives to support your dog's natural health.

 3. Read Labels for Quality Ingredients Prioritise foods with named meat sources and avoid vague terms and fillers for optimal nutrition.